nluizsoliveira/pure-js-SPA-POC/public/components/blog/blog_posts/server_setup.md

 # Steps to configure a VPS for hosting Node applications

-This is a summary of (many) tutorials on deploying a **Node-served webpage** on your **own domain**.
+This is a summary of (many) tutorials on deploying a Node-served webpage on your own domain.
 Each step contains a reference to the source material (hostinger, digitalocean, nginx and certbot tutorials)

-STEPS COVERED:
+### STEPS COVERED:

-0. Overview on domains, hosting and VPS
+0. **Overview on domains, hosting and VPS**
-1. Point domain to VPS IPV4 and IPV6 (DNS Record)
+1. **Point domain to VPS IPV4 and IPV6 (DNS Record)**
-2. First VPS login and packages updating
+2. **First VPS login and packages updating**
-3. Create user in sudo group
+3. **Create user in sudo group**
-4. Create a public key, enable SSH-KEY login and disable user/password login
+4. **Create a public key, enable SSH-KEY login and disable user/password login**
-5. Configure Firewall (UFW)
+5. **Configure Firewall (UFW)**
-6. Install Node
+6. **Install Node**
-7. Install and configure Nginx
+7. **Install and configure Nginx**
-8. Enable HTTPS on NGINX: Install TLS/SSL Certificates (Certbot)
+8. **Enable HTTPS on NGINX: Install TLS/SSL Certificates (Certbot)**
-9. Setup SSH for github and clone your Node.js repository
+9. **Setup SSH for github and clone your Node.js repository**
-10. Run your node process as a deamon (PM2)
+10. **Run your node process as a deamon (PM2)**
-11. Setup Nginx as a Reverse Proxy Server
+11. **Setup Nginx as a Reverse Proxy Server**

-PREMISES:
+### PREMISES:

-1. My VPS is at hostinger. **Most steps remain the same regardless of your vps provider**.The exception is **changing DNS record**, which is done through hostingers online GUI.
+1. My VPS is at hostinger.
+Most steps remain the same regardless of your vps provider.The exception is changing DNS record, which is done through hostingers online GUI.
-2. Steps assume **ubuntu** as client's distro and **ubuntu 18.04** as the VPS distro.
+2. Steps assume ubuntu as client's distro and ubuntu 18.04. as the VPS distro.
 3. If you're using Windows as a client, SSH steps can be done through [putty](https://www.hostinger.com/tutorials/how-to-use-putty-ssh)

-!
+### !
 WARNING !

-1. Although every article summarized was written by specialized professionals, **I am not a senior specialized professional**.
+Although every article summarized was written by specialized professionals, I am not a senior specialized professional.
 Do not take this summary steps as enough to fully secure your application.

-2. Web security, Sysadmin, Infra and Devops are careers theirselves.**I do not recommend configuring a server from scratch without support from senior specialized professionals**.
+Web security, Sysadmin, Infra and Devops are careers theirselves.I do not recommend configuring a server from scratch without support from senior specialized professionals.

-I only did it for the sake of **learning and ecouraging others to learn more about deploy.**
+I only did it for the sake of learning and ecouraging others to learn more about deploy.

 ## 0 - Overview on VPSs, domains and Hosting
 To deploy a page on your own website, you'll need: